kmarkiv/kmarkiv.github.io/README.md

 ### Swimming
 I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
 You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="_blank" rel="noopener"}

-* Elephanta to Gateway of India for supporting acid attack victims
+* Elephanta to Gateway of India for supporting acid attack victims.
-* Swim Miami 2016 for buying wheelchairs for differently-abled people
+* Swim Miami 2016 for buying wheelchairs for differently-abled people.
-* Swim Miami 2021 for covid relief
+* Swim Miami 2021 for covid relief.
-* Across Lake Muhazi in Rwanda for fun
+* Across Lake Muhazi in Rwanda for fun.

 ### Coding
 Over the past 15 years, I have built technology on the web, Android, desktop, iOS, and hardware gadgets.
 I still love to make things but rarely do it for projects outside my research.
 Here are some projects that I am proud about:

 * Flask APIs at scale: APIs that served 4 million users at TeliportMe (where I was the Architect)
 * WebGL viewer: I designed a 3D viewer for phone and web browsers on par with Google street view.
-* Learn Kannada: An android application to teach a second language that has >10K downloads
+* Learn Kannada: An android application to teach a second language that has >10K downloads.
 * Textin: A desktop application to send text messages and my first entrepreneurship venture
-* Enginux: A custom Ubuntu derivative based on Linux Mint.
+* Enginux: I helped build a custom Ubuntu derivative based on Linux Mint.
 * Jedi Mouse: An interactive device that uses gestures and EEG data from the brain from the user to control the mouse.

-After >10 years of having fancy portfolios, I have chosen to have a very simple one as I feel like I have very little to say/prove to anyone.
+After >10 years of having fancy portfolios, I chose to have a simple version.
 Today, I aspire to be a friendly neighborhood HCI/ICTD citizen to contribute to society in my small way.

 ###  Hobbies
 * Cooking: I am good at cooking South Indian food, but I occasionally try vegetarian cuisines from other cultures  and post the successful ones on Facebook.